pipitone/cv/README.md

 - **Software Developer**, 2004-2005
   *Fidalia Networks, Mississauga*

-	Designed and developed a zero-configuration remote desktop application for remote assistance.
+	Designed and developed an application for remote technical support.
 Other responsibilies included configuring and managing company networking and wireless broadband radio infrastructure.

 - **Software Developer**, 2003-2004
   *The Blueprint Initiative, Toronto*